TEXTPOWER/TextKey-RESTLibrary-ruby/README.md

 How to use it?
 --------------

-The simple use case is to create a textkey object, call the appropriate API method and handle the returned object payload.
+The simple use case is to create a textkey object, call the appropriate API method and handle the returned JSON payload.
 The class will handle the details between the request and response and will return an object to work with.

 For example, here is a use case to check if a user has already been registered using the `doesRegistrationUserIDExist` API Call.